Tractor in field

 Working in agriculture and food production is an increasingly tough business, with an ever-growing amount of legislation and regulations to deal with.
 Partner Brian Evans leads the Agricultural Solicitors at Lanyon Bowdler and comes from a farming background himself (both his grandfathers were smallholders and his father was a farmworker for almost all his working life) so he is passionate and knowledgeable about the industry.

 We act for individual farmers, rural landowners, and agri-food businesses and take great pride in providing expert legal advice on all areas of agri-law.
-We have experience in dealing with numerous agricultural services, not to mention helping you navigate through any changes triggered by Brexit.
+We have experience in dealing with numerous agricultural services, and can help you navigate through any changes triggered by Brexit.

 Agricultural Disputes